Thing > MedicalEntity > MedicalRiskFactor

 (<span itemprop="alternateName">angina pectoris</span>)</h1>

-<span itemprop="code" itemscope itemtype="http://schema.org/MedicalCode">
+<span itemprop="code" itemscope itemtype="https://schema.org/MedicalCode">

 <meta itemprop="code" content="413"/>